halitos/halitos/README.md

 - I’m interested in Full Stack Web Development

-- 💻 I’m currently learning Next JS and React Native
+- 💻 currently learning Next JS and React Native

-- I’m looking to collaborate on any exciting project
+- Looking to collaborate on any exciting project

 - You can reach me on Linkedin www.linkedin.com/in/halit-oskan